Group of U.S. scholars discussing

 Early contact with your host institution in Finland is essential in order to properly prepare for your Fulbright experience.
-Also, the number of teaching assignments, contacts hours, and similar matters have to be mutually agreed upon between the host and the grantee well before the beginning of the grant period.
+For example, if you will be teaching in Finland, the number of teaching assignments, contact hours, and similar matters have to be mutually agreed upon between the host and the grantee well before the beginning of the grant period.

 Initial concerns in preparing for your stay in Finland include the number and type of courses you will be teaching, or the type of research you will be conducting, and what is expected from both parties in preparation for these.
 If you will be conducting research during your visit, you should find out whether or not any intellectual property rights issues (IPR) need to be discussed and/or agreed upon with your host.